our Case

 Out of respect for their employees’ discretion to make their own health choices and because they believed that FSIS did not have authority to impose a mask mandate, Nolechek’s Meats’ owners, Kelly Nolechek and Lindsey Fox, declined to comply with the notice.
 FSIS immediately revoked their Mark of Inspection and denied their subsequent appeals.

-In response, Nolechek’s Meats’ owners took to social media to publicize their story and pleading for help.
-Their efforts resulted in tens of thousands of likes, shares, and views, and the Liberty Justice Center is now representing Nolechek’s Meats in a lawsuit against the United State Department of Agriculture and FSIS on grounds that Notice 34-21 violates established constitutional and administrative law.
+In response, Nolechek’s Meats’ owners took to social media to publicize their story and plead for help.
+Their efforts resulted in tens of thousands of likes, shares, and views, and the Liberty Justice Center got involved by representing Nolechek’s Meats in a lawsuit against the United State Department of Agriculture and FSIS on grounds that Notice 34-21 violated established constitutional and administrative law.

-The Liberty Justice Center aims to overturn this illegal and intrusive Biden Administration overreach and restore the liberties of the owners and employees of Nolechek’s Meats and other small businesses across the country.
+The Liberty Justice Center aimed to overturn this illegal and intrusive Biden Administration overreach and restore the liberties of the owners and employees of Nolechek’s Meats and other small businesses across the country.

-Case update: On Jan.
+On Jan.
 15, 2022, We’re the Wurst Incorporated of Redmond, Ore., and Golden City Meats, LLC, of Golden City, Mo., joined the lawsuit to end the illegal mask mandate imposed on small businesses.
-Both We’re the Wurst and Golden City Meats currently have their Marks withheld for refusing to comply with the illegal federal requirement.
-Without the Mark of Inspection, products from the businesses can be labeled “adulterated,” recalled and be prohibited from being sold to wholesalers for reasons entirely disconnected and untethered from the safety and quality of the businesses’ meat products.
+Both We’re the Wurst and Golden City Meats had their Marks withheld for refusing to comply with the illegal federal requirement.
+Without the Mark of Inspection, products from the businesses could be labeled “adulterated,” recalled and be prohibited from being sold to wholesalers for reasons entirely disconnected and untethered from the safety and quality of the businesses’ meat products.

 No results found right now, please visit our newsroom.